uclahs-cds/pipeline-align-DNA/README.md

 The pipeline should be run **WITH A SINGLE SAMPLE AT A TIME**.
 Otherwise resource allocation and Nextflow errors could cause the pipeline to fail.

+<b><i>Developer's Notes:</i></b>

+> For some reads with low mapping qualities, BWA-MEM2 assigns them to different genomic positions when using different CPU-numbers.
+If you want to 100% reproduce a run, the same CPU-number (`bwa_mem_number_of_cpus`) needs to be set.

+> BWA-MEM2 now only supports five CPU instruction set, AVX, AVX2, AVX512, SSE4.1 and SSE4.2.
+However we only tested the pipeline on AVX2 and AVX512 CPUs.

+> We performed a benchmarking on our SLURM cluster.
+Using 56 CPUs for alignment (`bwa_mem_number_of_cpus`) gives it the best performance.
+See [Testing and Validation](#Testing-and-Validation).

 ---

 ## How To Run